NotNeelPatel/notneelpatel.github.io/blog/markdown/2022-11-18-midi-remix.md

 ### In Conclusion...

-The world of MIDI is so cool.
-I love browsing through MIDI file websites and checking out what talented people have made.
-This was the way a lot of people enjoyed their music back when internet speeds were slow.
-MIDI files were also used in game consoles up until the early 2000s, which is one of the reasons as to why an N64 game's soundfont is used for these remixes.
-Unfortunately, games are allowed to be as large as they please, (side note: why are games like COD: Warzone like 200+ GB, its absurd) so we don't see MIDI used nearly as much in this recreational manner as before.
-I think there's a lot more potential with this technique and I'm just scratching the surface on crazy things someone can do with this knowledge.
+The world of MIDI is fascinating.
+I love browsing MIDI file websites and seeing what talented people have created.
+This was how many people enjoyed their music when internet speeds were slow.
+MIDI files were also used in game consoles until the early 2000s, which is why an N64 game's soundfont is used for these remixes.
+Nowadays, games can be as large as they please (side note: why are games like COD: Warzone 200+ GB, it's absurd), so we don't see MIDI used as much for recreational remixing as before.
+I think there's a lot more potential with this technique, and I'm just scratching the surface of what can be done.
 Go on and make a MIDI remix!